crimsonredmk/ArchLinuxARM-TouchPad/README.md

 ### Todo ###
 - Fix V4L2 building in the kernel so the camera will work
 - Fix ALSA and sound
+- Make Bluetooth work (and then fix the mouse pointer hiding)
 - Work on the touch support
 - Enable compositing so Gnome Shell will work
 - Matchbox-keyboard does not autostart, maybe it can be replaced with a better keyboard as well?